SSHRC Impact Awards and Gold Medal - 2023

 • Insight Award ($50,000): Recognizes outstanding achievement arising from a research project funded partially or completely by SSHRC.
 It is given to an individual or team whose project has resulted in significant contribution to knowledge and understanding about people, societies and the world.

-• Connection Award ($50,000): Recognizes an outstanding SSHRC‑funded initiative to facilitate the flow and exchange of research knowledge.
+• Connection Award ($50,000): Recognizes an outstanding SSHRC funded initiative to facilitate the flow and exchange of research knowledge.
 It is awarded to an individual or team whose project has engaged the campus and/or wider community and has generated intellectual, cultural, social and/or economic impacts.

-• Talent Award ($50,000): Recognizes outstanding achievement by an individual who, on April 1, 2023, holds a SSHRC doctoral scholarship or fellowship or postdoctoral fellowship.
+• Talent Award ($50,000): Recognizes outstanding achievement by an individual who, on April 1, 2024, holds a SSHRC doctoral scholarship or fellowship or postdoctoral fellowship.
 This includes, but is not limited to, a Canada Graduate Scholarship, Vanier Canada Graduate Scholarship or Banting Postdoctoral Fellowship.

-Detailed program information
+Detailed Nomination information

 Eligibility